ECE-RSN/sensor_emulator/README.md

 $ python serial_emulator.py --file imu_data.txt --device_type imu -V appropriate-VectorNav-string

 will "write" the appropriate-VectorNav command to the emulated VectorNav registry.
 If you have provided the correct command, it will change the sampling rate.
-Please recall that we need to write in bytes, not a string
+Please include this command as exactly what you would write to the VN to have it change the rate.